SIR WILLIAM ORPEN, R.H.A., R.A.

 Private collection, London.

-London, Imperial War Museum and Dublin, National Gallery of Ireland, William Orpen:
+Exhibited:- Imperial War Museum, London and National Gallery of Ireland, Dublin – William Orpen:

 Throughout his career, William Orpen was greatly admired as one of the finest